RashawnJacobs/whichprogramminglanguageshouldilearn/README.md

 # whichprogramminglanguageshouldilearn
-A site to both have someone really question who they are and where they would like to go in life -- oh, and pick a programming language, that too ; )
+A site created with the intention of have someone really question who they are and where they would like to go in life -- oh, and pick a programming language, that too ; )